 In many cases, WMI methods duplicate what you can do with other PowerShell cmdlets.
 You could, for example, use the New-SMBShare cmdlet to create a new SMB share rather than using the Create() static method of the Win32_Share class.

 As mentioned previously, WMI methods include instance methods and static methods.
 A dynamic or instance method operates on a specific instance – for example, deleting a specific SMB share.
 Classes also provide static methods, and these do not need a reference to any existing class instances.
-For example, you can use the Create() static method to create a new SMB share (and a new occurrence in the Win32_Share class.
+For example, you can use the Create() static method to create a new SMB share (and a new occurrence in the Win32_Share class).

-Getting Ready
+Getting ready